klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

 The historical example of this design is the Thinking Machines connection machine with the first generation CM-1 machine launched in 1983.
-However, NVIDIA GPUs are a modern example of this design comparing 10s or even 100 of those SIMD processor (which they call SIMT processor) on a chip.
+However, NVIDIA GPUs are a modern example of this design combining 10s or even 100 of those SIMD processor (which they call SIMT processor) on a chip.

 Such processors may seen easy to program as it looks as if you can think in terms